REUL-Lab/eula-aat/README.md

 A guide to adding heuristics can be found in [DEVGUIDE.md](DEVGUIDE.MD).

 ## Running as a Public Web Service (Linux Only)

+If you are exporting the static build to another webservice or S3, first edit `app/config/environment.js:16` and replace `this.rootURL` with the address of the API server.
+Additionally, remove lines 33-36 in your `nginx.conf` to prevent the server from attemtping to serve the static content itself.

 After installing the application and running the `./configure.sh` script for production, set your webserver firewall to accept requests on port 80.